Ma Hongkui

-Xiao'erjing: مَا خٌکُوِ; March 14, 1892 – January 14, 1970) was a prominent warlord in China during the Republic of China era, ruling the province of Ningxia.
+Xiao'erjing: مَا خٌکُوِ; March 14, 1892 – January 14, 1970) was a prominent Chinese Muslim warlord during the Republic of China era, ruling the province of Ningxia.
 His rank was lieutenant general.
 His courtesy name was Shao-yun (少雲).
 In 1950, Hongkui migrated to the United States, where he lived until he died in 1970.

 He was considered by some sources to be among China's best generals.